GuestMeNot/Creative-Thoughts/Validation.md

 ### NOTE

-There are several validation mechanisms, libraries, etc. which already exist in several languages which can be leveraged to implement this.
+- There are several validation mechanisms, libraries, etc. which already exist in several languages which can be leveraged for validation.
+- The return value from `is_valid()` above would likely make more sense as a struct.